cayleygraph/cayley/docs/Quickstart-As-Application.md

 Examples for each backend:

-  * `leveldb`:  `./cayley init --db=leveldb --dbpath=/tmp/moviedb` -- where /tmp/moviedb is the path you'd like to store your data.
+  * `leveldb`:  `./cayley init -d leveldb -a /tmp/moviedb` -- where /tmp/moviedb is the path you'd like to store your data.
-  * `bolt`:  `./cayley init --db=bolt --dbpath=/tmp/moviedb` -- where /tmp/moviedb is the filename where you'd like to store your data.
+  * `bolt`:  `./cayley init -d bolt -a /tmp/moviedb` -- where /tmp/moviedb is the filename where you'd like to store your data.
-  * `mongo`: `./cayley init --db=mongo --dbpath="<HOSTNAME>:<PORT>"` -- where HOSTNAME and PORT point to your Mongo instance.
+  * `mongo`: `./cayley init -d mongo -a "<HOSTNAME>:<PORT>"` -- where HOSTNAME and PORT point to your Mongo instance.
-  * `sql`: `./cayley init --db=sql --dbpath="postgres://[USERNAME:PASSWORD@]HOST[:PORT]/DATABASE_NAME?sslmode=disable"` -- where HOSTNAME, PORT and DATABASE_NAME point to your PostgreSQL database and USERNAME, PASSWORD have write access.
+  * `sql`: `./cayley init -d sql -a "postgres://[USERNAME:PASSWORD@]HOST[:PORT]/DATABASE_NAME?sslmode=disable"` -- where HOSTNAME, PORT and DATABASE_NAME point to your PostgreSQL database and USERNAME, PASSWORD have write access.
 The value of the `dbpath` flag is a connection string of parameters from [pq](https://github.com/lib/pq).
 See https://godoc.org/github.com/lib/pq for more information.

 Those two options (db and dbpath) are always going to be present.
 If you feel like not repeating yourself, setting up a configuration file for your backend might be something to do now.
-There's an example file, `cayley.cfg.example` in the root directory.
+There's an example file, `cayley_example.yml` in the root directory.

-You can repeat the `--db` and `--dbpath` flags from here forward instead of the config flag, but let's assume you created `cayley.cfg.overview`
+You can repeat the `--db (-i)` and `--dbpath (-a)` flags from here forward instead of the config flag, but let's assume you created `cayley_overview.yml`

 Note: when you specify parameters in the config file the config flags (command line arguments) are ignored.